zzzprojects/learn-orm/tutorials/ssis/control-flow.md

 The containers provide structure to package and service tasks.

- - They support repeating control flow tasks, and grouping into meaningful units.
+ - They support repeating control flow tasks, and grouping them into meaningful units.
  - A single container can be created inside another container, along with additional tasks.
  - Depending on the type, it can be used to repeat tasks for each element in a collection, repeat tasks until the specified condition is met, or the container can group tasks and other containers in units that must succeed or fail when finished.